lyfeyvutha/transcribe-kh-bot/README.md

-# Transcribe KH Bot
+# Transcribe KH Bot - Speech to Text

-Transcribe KH Bot is an advanced Telegram bot that transcribes voice messages, translates them to Khmer, and generates Khmer speech.
-It leverages open-source AI models for speech recognition, translation, and text-to-speech synthesis.
+Transcribe KH Bot is an advanced Telegram bot designed for speech-to-text tasks.
+It transcribes English voice messages, translates them into Khmer, and generates Khmer text using open-source AI models for speech recognition and translation.
+In its latest version, it also includes the ability to generate Khmer speech, making it even more versatile.

 ## Transcribe KH Bot Demo